googleapis/google-cloud-node/handwritten/nodejs-logging-winston/README.md

 **NOTE: The express middleware provided by this library handles this automatically for you.
 These instructions are for there case where you may want to handle this manually.**

 To format your request logs you can provide a `httpRequest` property as part of the log metadata you provide to winston.
-We will treat this as the [`HttpRequest`](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#HttpRequest) message and Stackdriver logging will show this as a request log.
+We will treat this as the [`HttpRequest`](https://cloud.google.com/logging/docs/reference/v2/rest/v2/LogEntry#HttpRequest) message and Cloud Logging will show this as a request log.
 Example:

 ![Request Log Example](https://raw.githubusercontent.com/googleapis/nodejs-logging-winston/master/doc/images/request-log.png)